optics-dev/Monocle/docs/src/main/mdoc/unsafe_module.md

 ---
-layout: docs
+id: unsafe_module
-title:  "Unsafe Module"
+title: Unsafe module
-section: "main_menu"
 ---

-## Unsafe module

 The `unsafe` module contains `Optics` that do not fully satisfy the set of `Optics` `Laws` of the `core` module.